browneyes-sec/Message-Encryption-using-Classical-Algorithms/README.md

 Classic encryption algorithms refer to cryptographic techniques developed and used over a long period, often before the widespread adoption of computers.
 These algorithms are typically characterized by their simplicity, reliance on mathematical principles, and historical significance.
 Some of the most well-known classic encryption algorithms include:

 The C++ code present in this repository is provided in a text (.txt) format and intended to be shared for educational purposes.
+For practical comprehension, download the text file and compile it.
+The instructions are in Spanish, use a translator to solve the language gap.

 1. **Caesar Cipher**: Named after Julius Caesar, this is one of the earliest known substitution ciphers.
 It involves shifting each letter of the plaintext by a fixed number of positions in the alphabet.